Spotlight on Men Having Babies & Dr. Guy Ringler

 One thing that’s certain: family building as a gay man is much easier to navigate with support from organizations like Men Having Babies.
 If you’re feeling overwhelmed while planning for a family, remember that you don’t have to go through this journey alone.
 Men Having Babies understands the challenges specific to building a family as a gay man, and their resources can help you fulfill your dreams of becoming a parent.

 At Alto, we’re proud to support Men Having Babies, and we’re happy to be a part of your family building journey if fertility prescription medications become part of your plan.
-Reach out any time to get started via text or phone at 1-800-874-5881, or in-app messaging.
+Reach out any time to get started though the Alto app or phone at 1-800-874-5881.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.